S-Vannay/S-Vannay.github.io/_includes/introduction.md

 </div>

 <p style="text-align: justify;">
 Next up, the genres that define our cinematic journey.
-From dram to horror, each genre tells a unique story.
-But which genres dominated the 20th centruy?
-Was the 80s all about action-packed thrillers, or did romance and drama take center stage?
-Let's find out!
+Drama, comedy, action, horror — each genre offers a lens into the emotions and themes of its time.
+But which ones defined each era?
+Was the 80s dominated by action-packed thrillers, or did romance and drama steal the show?
+Spoiler alert: drama and comedy were the crowd favorites of the decade!
+Dive into the graph to explore the highs and lows of genre trends through the years.
 </p>

 <div style="text-align: center;">